-Ampersand: The Poets & Writers Podcast is produced by Poets & Writers, Inc., and edited by Melissa Faliveno, with production assistance provided by Jonathan Walsh.
-Music for this episode was provided by Podington Bear, Night Owl, EX LUNA, and Chris Zabriskie.
+Ampersand: The Poets & Writers Podcast is a production of Poets & Writers, Inc., and is edited by Melissa Faliveno with assistance from Jonathan Walsh.
+Music for this episode is provided by Podington Bear, Chris Zabriskie, Ménage Quad, She Wolf, Brownout, and the Haydn Quartet.
 Comments or suggestions?
 E-mail firstname.lastname@example.org.

 - 12.14.2016 Episode 11: Inspiration, Colson Whitehead, Roxane Gay & More

 - 10.12.2016 Episode 10: Indie Publishing, Michael Chabon, Brit Bennett & More

 - 08.15.2016 Episode Nine: MFA Programs, Dear President, Tracy Sherrod & More